 An integrated modelling/experimental design methodology is presented which uses specially-designed experimental procedures to obtain accurate estimates of the key kinetic and heat transfer parameters from a limited number of carefully targeted experiments.
 Formal model-based parameter estimation techniques ensure that parameter interaction is taken into account and provide parameter confidence information for subsequent risk analysis.

-3. New techniques for optimising periodic adsorption process operation
+3. New techniques for optimizing periodic adsorption process operation

 Mayank Patel, Mark Matzopoulos, Bart de Groot, Hassan Mumtaz, Process Systems Enterprise Ltd, London, UK,

 Periodic swing adsorption, be it of pressure, temperature or volume, is an attractive option for the final separation stage of a process since it requires little energy input and is capable of producing a very pure product.
 There has been widespread development and application of pressure swing adsorption (PSA) systems.
 Applications expanded from drying and trace-component removal to bulk gas separations.
 Examples include hydrogen purification from steam methane reforming with or without CO2 capture as a byproduct, air separation for the production of nitrogen and dehydration of fermentation derived ethanol as a fuel additive, to name a few.
 With extensive industrial applications, there is significant interest for an efficient modelling, simulation, and optimization strategy.